McKinsey Solve: Sea Wolf Game and Redrock Study Guide (2026)

 Bridge from Solve to Case Interviews

 Passing Solve gets you to the interview round.
 It doesn't get you the offer.
-Once you clear the digital assessment, you'll face McKinsey's candidate-led case interviews and Personal Experience Interview (PEI).
+Once you clear the digital assessment, you'll face McKinsey's interviewer-led case interviews and Personal Experience Interview (PEI).

 The good news: the analytical skills you build for Solve, data interpretation, structured reasoning, pattern recognition, transfer directly to case performance.
 The transition is about applying those skills in a live conversation rather than a digital interface.